Skip to main content

 • Autonomy: Stripe does not intervene.
 You can define prices, items, and statuses as you prefer.

-• Modifiability: There are no blocks on changes.
+• Modifiability: There are no locks on changes.
 You can update any field of the order at any time to reflect manual operations or offline corrections.

 Checkout Workflow

-Remember that in automatic mode, the creation of an order does not necessarily coincide with a successful payment.
-The order is born when the user shows the intention to purchase (opening the checkout).
-This allows you to monitor initiated carts and analyze potential bottlenecks in the conversion process.
+In automatic mode, the creation of an order does not necessarily coincide with a successful payment.
+The order is born when the user shows the intention to purchase (opening the checkout session).
+This allows you to monitor initiated checkouts and analyze potential bottlenecks in the conversion process.